elem15/ART/README.md

 # ART
-This is a real website for the artist. artwalter.ru
+This is a real web site that I made for the artist Vlad Berezin artwalter.ru

+Used HTML, CSS, JS, glightbox, swiperjs